 “A fully integrated Command and Control system must provide all essential information for each part of our customer’s requirements at the right level and time” said Chuck Taylor, a retired U.S. Army brigadier general and business development manager for Raytheon’s Command and Control Systems.
 “The system must combine accurate and current situational awareness and assessment with scenario planning and wargaming to enable tactical to strategic mission accomplishment.”

-Raytheon integrates and synchronizes masses of data with its Command View® Mission Solutions, a suite of systems for managing C5I – shorthand for Command, Control, Communications, Computers, Cyber and Intelligence.
+Raytheon integrates and synchronizes masses of data with its Command View® Mission Solutions, a suite of systems for managing C5I™ products and services.
 The Command View integrated system places decision makers in a cyber-secure, common-computing environment where they can collect timely, critical information and act decisively to avert a crisis or rapidly respond to resolve an emergency.
 Cyber defense is an embedded capability throughout the Command View suite.

 In North America alone, commanders from Hawaii to Eastern Canada are using Raytheon systems to quickly arrive at the best possible reaction to fast-breaking situations.

 ThalesRaytheonSystems, a sister company, developed the Battle Control Station-Fixed for the North American Aerospace Defense Command.
 The system allows NORAD commanders to monitor a larger portion of the continent’s airspace than ever before.
 It also increased the amount of data that can be shared with the Department of Defense and improved interoperability with systems in the Washington, D.C. area.